-The Mitchener Employment Agreement also provides for the grant of the following equity awards subject to final approval by the board of directors or the compensation committee: (i) an option to purchase the Company's common stock in an amount equal to approximately 0.6% of the Company's stock on a fully diluted basis following the closing of the Company's Series E financing round (the "New Hire Options"), and (ii) if during the 12 month period after August 13, 2018, which may be extended to 24 months with modified terms at the discretion of the Compensation Committee, the Company signs a partnership agreement with an upfront cash payment of at least \$10 million with a third party to develop one or more therapeutic products an additional option to purchase the Company's common stock in an amount equal to approximately 0.25% of the Company's stock on a fully diluted basis following the closing of the Company's Series E financing round (the "Performance Options").
+The Mitchener Employment Agreement also provides for the grant of the following equity awards subject to final approval by the board of directors or the compensation committee: (i) an option to purchase the Company's common stock in an amount equal to approximately 0.6% of the Company's stock on a fully diluted basis following the closing of the Company's Series E financing round (the "New Hire Options"), and (ii) if during the 12 month period after August 13, 2018, which may be extended to 24 months with modified terms at the discretion of the Compensation Committee, the Company signs a partnership agreement with an upfront cash payment of at least \$10 million with a third party to develop one or more therapeutic products an additional option to purchase the Company's Series E financing round (the "Performance Options").
 The New Hire Options will vest 25% on the first anniversary of Dr. Mitchener's start date, with the remainder vesting in equal quarterly installments over the three years following the first anniversary of Dr. Mitchener's start date.
-The Performance Options will vest 25% on the first anniversary of the closing of the partnership satisfying the performance criteria, with the remainder vesting in equal quarterly installments over the three years following the first anniversary of closing the partnership.
+The Performance Options will vest 25% on the first anniversary of the colosing of the remainder vesting in equal quarterly installments over the three years following the first anniversary of Dr. Mitchener's start date.
+The Performance Options will vest 25% on the first anniversary of the closing of the partnership agreement vesting in equal quarterly installments over the three years following the first anniversary of Dr. Mitchener's start date.
+The Performance Options will vest 25% on the first anniversary of the closing of the remainder vesting in equal quarterly installments over the three years following the first anniversary of closing the partnership.